 Benzodiazepines play a legitimate role in alcohol detoxification.
 Individuals entering alcohol detox will usually be prescribed a benzo to assist in preventing seizures, while also mitigating anxiety and insomnia.

 Benzos are available in short-acting formulas, such as Restoril, Halcion, and Dalmane, and longer acting formulas, including Xanax, Valium, Paxipam, Librium, Ativan, Doral, and Klonopin.
 On average, the drug remains in the blood stream for 2-3 days.

 Becoming physically dependent on the effects of a benzodiazepine can happen quickly.
 For instance, taking 4mg of Xanax a day for three months can likely result in drug dependency.
-This means that when attempting to stop taking the drug, the body immediately goes into withdrawal, prompting the person to return to the drug.
-The longer the drug use continues, the more difficult it is to withdraw from.
+As the body becomes accustomed to the drug, tolerance increases and it takes larger doses to achieve the initial effects.
+With continued use, the brain structures will become modified resulting in chemical dependence.

 - Mood swings

 - Withdrawal symptoms emerge if benzo is withheld